 NOTE 7 – While conformance is guaranteed under the assumption that all frame-rates and clocks used to generate the bitstream match exactly the values signalled in the bitstream, in a real system each of these may vary from the signalled or specified value.

 All the arithmetic in this annex is done with real values, so that no rounding errors can propagate.
-For example, the number of bits in a CPB just prior to or after removal of an access unit is not necessarily an integer.
+For example, the number of bits in a CPB just prior to or after removal of a decoding unit is not necessarily an integer.

 The variable tc is derived as follows and is called a clock tick: